-Bag or box schemes
+Bag and box schemes

 Bag and box schemes are now a very common way for community-run food co-ops to sell fresh produce.
-They both involve selling a selection of different fruit and vegetables in a container - the main difference is that boxes are often larger and have more varieties in them, so may cost a bit more.
+They both involve selling a selection of different fruit and vegetables - the main difference is that boxes are often larger and have more varieties in them, so may cost a bit more.

-The main disadvantage is that your customers won't get a choice about what they get and will only get a limited number of different varieties of fruit and vegetables each week.
-For example, a bag may contain only 4 or 5 varieties; a box may contain 8 or 9.
-This is fine for some people and they often like the surprise of not knowing what they'll get each week.
-But for others who are less confident with cooking and may have more specific preferences, it may not suit them.
-With limited variety, it is also more difficult to include exotic fruit and vegetables, as the items in the bags and boxes need to appeal to everyone but some schemes do put more unusual items in larger boxes.
+The main disadvantage of bag schemes is that your customers do not get to choose the produce they get.
+Bags often contain only between 4 or 5 varieties of produce while a box may contain 8 or 9.
+This is fine for some people and they often like the surprise of not knowing what they will get each week.
+However, for others who are less confident with cooking and may have more specific preferences, a bag scheme may not suit them.
+The variety of produce offered by your bag or box scheme is important to consider as with limited variety it can be more difficult to appeal to a wide customer base, some schemes address this by adding more unusual items in larger boxes.

 To find more useful food co-op related information visit our homepage